310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Tetora curious %}
-Do you have a complaint 'bout that?
+Do you have a complaint ‘bout that?
 Ah, could it be that you wanted to be the next “Ryusei Red” or something?

 You’ve always been real close with Taichou, after all… It wouldn’t be strange if you’ve been thinking of inheriting that color all along.
 {% endbubble %}